pegros/PEG_LIST/help/sfpegMessageListCmp.md

 ### Simple Custom Page Header

-In the following example, there is a single message presenting a summary of the current record, e.g. for a Community in which the Record Type of the object should be emphasized instead of the Salesforce Object Name.<br/>
+In the following test example, there is a single message presenting a summary of the current record, e.g. for a Community in which the Record Type of the object should be emphasized instead of the Salesforce Object Name.<br/>
 ![Simple Header Message](/media/sfpegMessageHeader.png)